Notebook Cover

 Around May of 1958, Aladdin released a Marvin & Johnny record: "You're In My Heart"/"Smack Smack."
 Marvin Phillips had had many singers doing the part of "Johnny" over the years (strangely never using anyone actually named 'Johnny'); this time it was an extracurricular venture for Roy Richard.

-H.B.
+Barnum's Cir-Cats H.B.
 Barnum was another of the Robins who did some extracurricular recording.
+In May 1958, he appeared at Los Angeles' Ebony Room along with his "Cir-Cats".
 His "Tia Juana"/"Blue Mood" was released, on Imperial, in June 1958, and reviewed the week of July 7, along with the 5 Keys' "Handy Andy", the Del-Larks' "Remember The Night", the Monitors' "Mama Linda", and the Rivieras' "Count Every Star."

 Lew Chudd Through H.B.'s association with Lew Chudd (owner of Imperial), the Robins went to work for Imperial's newly-formed Knight subsidiary in the summer of 1958.
 On August 7, they recorded two sides: "A Quarter To Twelve" (led by Grady?) and "Pretty Little Dolly" (all).
 These were released, as the first record on the Knight label, in early September.
 The disc was reviewed the week of September 15, along with the Danleers' "I Really Love You", Clyde McPhatter's "A Lover's Question", and Eugene Church's "Pretty Girls Everywhere."